UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

 [https://docs.uppmax.uu.se](https://docs.uppmax.uu.se),
 then answer these questions:

-- Start an interactive session of max four hours
+- Start an interactive session of max seven hours

 If this does not work out, go to the next step: we will be only doing light work on the login node.